 Please keep in mind not all wildlife babies removed from their natural habitats can survive the rehabilitation process.
 They are often better left in the wild for their mothers to care for them.
 If you find a baby animal, please follow the directions listed below specific to animal type.

 - Raccoons: Raccoon moms will come and go during the day.
 If the baby appears happy and healthy, please leave it alone as mom is caring for it.
-If the baby appears weak or unkempt and is crying loudly for over one hour, please use gloves or a light dish cloth to pick up the baby and place it in a box bedded with a towel.
-Bring the baby in the box to LFACC.
+If the baby appears weak or unkempt and is crying loudly for over one hour, please use gloves or a light dish cloth to pick up the baby and place it in a box bedded with a towel and contact LFACC.

 - Squirrels: Squirrel moms come and go frequently but usually remain within sight/smell of the nest.
 If the nest is still in the tree, leave the babies alone!
 If a hairless baby is found on the ground, try to locate the nest.
 If you can locate the nest and reach it, pick the baby up using a light dish cloth and place the baby back in the nest.
 If the entire nest has blown out of the tree, place the entire nest back in the tree or in an adjacent tree.
-If the baby appears weak or unkempt and is crying loudly for over one hour, please use gloves or a light dish cloth to pick up the baby and place it in a box bedded with a towel.
-Bring the baby in the box to LFACC.
+If the baby appears weak or unkempt and is crying loudly for over one hour, please use gloves or a light dish cloth to pick up the baby and place it in a box bedded with a towel and contact LFACC.